sailfish009/goodvibes/docs/goodvibes.readthedocs.io/index.rst

 Goodvibes is an open-source software, released under the `GPLv3 <https://www.gnu.org/licenses/gpl-3.0.en.html>`_.

-It's built using major open-source libraries, and it simply couldn't exist without it.
+It relies on various open-source libraries.
 The core building blocks are provided by `GLib <https://wiki.gnome.org/Projects/GLib>`_, the HTTP bits are handled by `LibSoup <https://wiki.gnome.org/Projects/libsoup>`_, the audio part is left to `GStreamer <https://gstreamer.freedesktop.org>`_, and the graphical user